soumik12345/point-cloud-segmentation/README.md

 This repository provides a TF2 implementation of PointNet<sup>1</sup> for segmenting point clouds.
 Our implementation is fully supported on
 TPUs allowing you to train models faster.
 Distributed training on GPUs is also supported and so is single-GPU training.

+To get an understanding of PointNet for segmentation, follow this blog post from keras.io: [Point cloud segmentation with PointNet](https://keras.io/examples/vision/pointnet_segmentation/).

 ## Running using Docker

 - Build image using `docker build -t point-cloud-image .`